Your Performance and Development Review (PDR) should give you the time and space to help you:

 - Explore opportunities to develop yourself further

-We would hope that your PDR conversation builds on those you have had regularly, where you have discussed your objectives and how your working life is going; recognising what is going well and where things can be improved.
+Your PDR conversation should build on those you have had regularly through supervision, where you have discussed your objectives and how your working life is going; recognising what is going well and where things can be improved.

 We have made some changes to the PDR paperwork this year as a result of your feedback.
-I hope these changes will make the process simpler and support meaningful conversations with your reviewer, to help you enjoy and do your job to the best of your ability.
+The changes aim to simplify the process and support meaningful conversations with your reviewer to help you enjoy and do your job to the best of your ability.

-Your PDR should take place between 1 April and 30 September and you should allow plenty of time for a good, quality conversation, so please make sure you speak to your manager/reviewer about getting your PDR booked in as soon as possible.
+Your 2021 PDR should take place between 1 April and 31 December and you should allow plenty of time for a good, quality conversation, so please make sure you speak to your manager or reviewer about booking in your PDR.

-It is also important to ensure that the electronic team training needs form , which influences what training will be provided the following year, is completed by the end of September and returned to email@example.com
+It is also important to ensure that the electronic team training needs form, which influences what training will be provided the following year, is completed by the end of December and returned to: email@example.com

-Your PDR Reviewer will be trained to undertake PDR’s and have the authority to do so.
+Your PDR reviewer will be trained to undertake PDRs and have the authority to do so.
 Your line manager may delegate this responsibility to someone else who has a good understanding of your role.
-This is because the Trust aims to give all staff the best possible PDR experience.
-Best Practice indicates that one reviewer should complete up to 10 reviews effectively.
-Any more than this, and it could impact on the quality of your PDR so if you are part of a large team one of your supervisors may undertake your PDR with you
+This is because we aim to give all staff the best possible PDR experience.
+Best practice indicates that one reviewer should complete up to 10 reviews effectively.
+Any more than this, and it could impact on the quality of the PDR, so, if you are part of a large team, one of your supervisors may undertake your PDR with you.

 - How to record PDRs on ESR